Registration for the 2018 Master Irrigator program opens November 28, 2017.

 Check out a sample of what Master Irrigator is all about as Irrigation Engineer, Leon New talks about the in’s and out’s of irrigation systems:

 Through a partnership agreement between the North Plains Groundwater Conservation District (NPGCD) and the USDA’s Natural Resources Conservation Service (NRCS), an estimated $1.6 million in funding through the Environmental Quality Incentives Program (EQIP) has been provided to support the new Master Irrigator Program for four years.
 Participants who complete the 2017 course and receive their Master Irrigator Certification will have priority access to the NPGCD EQIP funding.
+Additional funding is available from the Texas Water Development Board, while funding is available.

 USDA is an equal opportunity provider, employer and lender.